Nsustain/nsustain.com/README.md

 make our website from ground-up, so that you can make your own website relatively easily if you'd like to.
-This will be helpful, if you'd like to become a contributor and become one of us, too.
-With the following steps, you should be able to get exactly what you see on
+This will be helpful if you'd like to become a contributor and become one of us, too.
-*nsustain.com*

 <br>
 <br>